- Unique Date Ideas in Connecticut

 Perhaps surprisingly, the answer is a certain “yes.”
 While Connecticut may be a small state, we have a lot of diverse aspects that result in plenty of cool things to do on a date.
 There’s water (both ocean and rivers), mountains (if you want to call them that), and an awesome mix of towns and cities filled with great restaurants and more.

+If you’re visiting this post when it’s cold, be sure to see my list of great Connecticut winter activities.
 And because I love food, I’ll be sure to include some restaurant mentions for you with each of these recommendations!

 What to Do in Connecticut This Weekend